numenta/htmresearch/README.md

 Archive
 =======

-We archive our old research code and experiments in the following repository:
+Some of our old research code and experiments are archived in the following repository:

 * https://github.com/numenta-archive/htmresearch